Toccoa, Georgia: Annual events

-Annual events include the Currahee Military Weekend, the Ida Cox Music Series, Taste of Toccoa, Summer Movies at the Ritz, Costume Parade, Harvest Festival, ChristmasFest, and Christmas Parade.
+Annual events include the Currahee Military Weekend, the Ida Cox Music Series, Toast of Toccoa, Summer Movies at the Ritz, Costume Parade, Harvest Festival, ChristmasFest, and Christmas Parade.

 Music

-Toccoa is the center of a thriving music scene and the home of a regional orchestra.
+Toccoa is the home of a regional orchestra.
 The Toccoa Symphony Orchestra is made up of volunteer musicians from the surrounding community, in South Carolina, and Georgia.
 The symphony exists to provide quality symphonic music to the region and to bring together musicians from throughout northeast Georgia.

 The symphony was founded in 1977 by Pinkie Craft Ware and Archie Sharretts, both music educators.
 Since its founding, the symphony has performed at least three concerts every season.
 It is supported by a board of directors and an extensive network of patrons.

 The orchestra collaborates with many musicians and provides a wide range of concert experiences.
 The ensemble has premiered works by young composers, presents a yearly Christmas concert with a one hundred voice choir, and incorporates budding performers from nearby Toccoa Falls College.

+The rock band Luxury originated in Toccoa, at Toccoa Falls College, in the early 1990s.